nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Copy details of internship : `copy`

-Your friend is asking for one of your internship application details?
-Copy all the details of internship application into your computer's [clipboard](#glossary).
+Quickly share your application details by copying it into your computer's [clipboard](#glossary).

 Format: `copy INDEX`